 Frugal home buyers set a budget for all expenses.
 All expenses big, and small have to be added into the budget.

-Know what type of home will work for the long term.
+Choosing what type of home will work for the long term was high on our list.
 If newly married decide on a home that will allow for future family plans to evolve.
 Frugal home buying is a big decision.
 Paying off a mortgage is a commitment that is long term.

 In the future, having a paid off home will allow for more conveniences and less stress.
 Paying off a loan quickly is important.
 Sacrifice now for what we want in the future.